hamikm/Raytracer/raytracer/README.md

 2)  The scene description language needs lights.

+TODO:

-3)  It would be cool to add spotlights as well as area lights to the raytracer.
+3)  It would be cool to add spotlights as well as area lights to the raytracer and to the scene description language.

 4)  Shadows also aren't too hard to figure out.
 When you have an intersection with an object, just cast a ray to each light.
 If the ray hits anything, skip that light.

-The lab specifications have been uploaded to this project as a tarball in the root directory called labs.tar.gz.